 San Diego's history of pop-music achievement reaches back decades.

 San Diego's track record of musical milestones dates back decades and includes a whole lot of famous artists.
 And with its combination of great venues and seriously tuned-in audiences, San Diego is bound to remain a musical launching pad for a long time to come.

 1962 - Rosie & The Originals' "Angel Baby" is a nationwide hit in 1962, and is later referenced in song by John Lennon.

 1966 - Iron Butterfly is formed in San Diego.
-Their national hit in 1968, In-A-Gadda-Da-Vita, won them a reputation as the first Heavy Metal band.
+Their 1968 hit "In-A-Gadda-Da-Vida" won them a reputation as the first heavy-metal band.

 1967 - Gary Puckett & The Union Gap forms in San Diego and goes on to record major hits from '67 through '71.